craig-joseph-lucas/the-victory-is-yours-source/content/posts/2020/04/04-26-Gods-recipe-for-anxiety.md

    - **We need to pray with supplication** - when we pray to God with supplication we are asking God for His help.
 When we ask for Gods' help always come humbly.
    - **We need to pray with petition.** - this is when we pray to God for a specific need.

-God wants us not to be anxious and instead come to Him with our worries.
+Prayer is so important because God wants us not to be anxious and instead come to Him with our worries.
 See 1 Peter 5.

 ## We have God's power (Verse 13)

 In verse 13 which is my favorite bible Paul tells us we have the strength of God.

 When we are in Christ we have the power of the Holy Spirit helping us.
 So we can do all things through Christ.
 Not just some things but ALL things through Jesus Christ.
 God is our helper.
-God enables us and gives us strength.
-When you have God's power you can be content with any situation in life.
+God enables us and gives us strength.When you have God's power you can be content with any situation in life.

 Some people take this verse and take it out of context.
 Paul is not saying you can jump from one building to another building because you have Christ on your side.
 He is saying this in regards to what God is calling you to do.
-You can succeed in ministry.
+You can succeed in your ministry.
 You can overcome spiritual warfare.
 You can be a Godly dad.
 You can be a Godly husband.
-Think about it we have the same strength that raised Christ from the grave on our side!!
+Think about it.
+We have the same strength that raised Christ from the grave on our side!!

 ## We have God's provision (Verse 19)

-In verse 19 Paul mentions that God has promised to provide for us the riches of His glory.
+In verse 19 Paul mentions that God has promised to provide for us from the riches of God's glory.
 We all know God's glory is unmeasurable.
 We also know that God has given up his only begotten son for us(John 3:16).
 So what won't he give to us?
 Jesus once said that He has come so we can have an abundant life in Him (John 10:10)

 DL Moody called verse 19.
 God's blank check.
 How great is that?
 To think about having a blank check from God.
+So when worry comes try to relax and think about the promises God has given us.
+He wants us to have an abundant life and He will provide for it!

 To recap so why should we not worry?
 We shouldn't worry because we have Gods prescence, His peace, His power and His provision.
 That is more than anything else we will ever need in life!!